ForRealy/HoennMap/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is released into the public domain under the terms of the Unlicense.
+This means you can use, modify, and distribute this code for any purpose, including commercial applications, without any restrictions.

+For more information, see the [Unlicense](http://unlicense.org/).

 ## Acknowledgments